Your Stay at St Andrew's Ipswich Private Hospital

 The hospital is fitted with a fire and smoke detection system.

 In the unlikely event of an emergency occurring please do not panic.
 Return to your room and remain in or near your bed until you are instructed to leave by a Fire Officer or member of the staff – all of whom are appropriately trained to handle such emergency situations.

 Visiting hours are from 8am to 8pm daily.
 However, our Women’s & Children Health Unit & Critical Care Unit have a rest period from 1pm to 3pm -it is important for patients to have ‘quiet time’.

 Should you wish to have visitors outside the visiting hours, please discuss your needs with the Nurse Unit Manager or Nurse in Charge.
 Please respect the needs of other patients in the hospital.
-Parents are asked to ensure children are kept quiet, under control and with them at all times.
+Parents are asked to ensure children are kept quiet, under control and with them always.